nulldatamap/version/README.md

 ```

 ## Notes:
-This only works if you're building with Cargo since the macro fetches the version digits from enviroment variables set by Cargo ( `CARGO_PKG_VERSION_{MAJOR, MINOR, PATCH}` ).
+This only works if you're building with Cargo since the macro fetches the version digits from enviroment variables set by Cargo ( `CARGO_PKG_VERSION` ).